sudopluto/learning-how-to-live/college_19_to_22/age-21.md

     - aggretsuko s1
     - aggretsuko s2
     - kyousougiga
     - pop team epic + special
+    - vinland saga
   - movie
     - ghost in the shell
     - psycho-pass: sinners of the system (all)